SalomePlatform/yacs/doc/yacsgen.rst

 ++++++++++++++++++++++++++++++++++++++++
 A Python component is also described like a C++ component.
-The only differences are in the Python object to be used to define it:  PYComponent instead of CPPComponent and in the content of the **defs** and **body** attributes that must contain Python code and not C++ (warning with indentation, it is not automatically handled).
+The only differences are in the Python object to be used to define it:  PYComponent instead of CPPComponent and in the content of the **defs** and **body** attributes that must contain Python code and not C++ (warning with indentation, the indentation of the complete block of code is automatically handled but not the internal indentation of the block).

 Example Python component::